Data-driven traffic flow estimation

 Using fundamental diagrams to estimate flow from probe speed data

-Blandin et al [Blandin2012] studied the empirical relation between point speed and point flow for stationary traffic radars in the San Francisco Bay Area, California.
+Blandin et al studied the empirical relation between point speed and point flow for stationary traffic radars in the San Francisco Bay Area, California [Blandin2012] .
 They studied stationary measurements but the goal, in the end, was to assess the feasibility of inferring traffic flow from probe speed.
-The authors emphasize that in classical traffic flow theory (using a triangular fundamental diagram) velocity is constant (at the free-flow speed) in the uncongested phase.
+The authors emphasise that in classical traffic flow theory, using the fundamental relationships, velocity is constant (at the free-flow speed) in the uncongested phase.
 If the spacing between vehicles is large enough, the drivers will not be constrained by the surrounding vehicles, and so they can travel at free-flow speed.
 This means that in the uncongested phase, conversion from speed to flow is theoretically impossible as speed is theoretically constant at the free-flow speed.
 However, Blandin et al show with empirical measurements from radar stations that in reality the speed-flow relation can look very different at different roads (flat, increasing linearly, decreasing linearly, non-linear).
 Blandin et al use linear regression to estimate flow from speed, calibrating the model using historical stationary data.
 They also investigate regression of flow over speed variance.
 The paper concludes that the proposed methods give reasonably accurate flow estimates, and that the conventional speed-flow method gives significantly more accurate results than the speed variance-flow method.

 Using probe data raises a number of additional issues to consider: A basic question with the FD approach is how a well-calibrated fundamental diagram is created.
 If the objective with probe measurements is to replace expensive stationary measurements, then it doesn’t work to use loop-detector data to provide a good FD.
 A fundamental diagram from another road in the same category might then be used, if it can be assumed to be similar enough.
 There are also efforts to derive the FD without stationary measurements.
 For instance, Seo et al [Seo2019] present a framework for estimating the fundamental diagram without stationary detectors.
 Instead they use only probe data and information about the jam density.